leechee/Echoes-of-the-Unknown/README.md

 # Echoes of the Unknown

+Final project yay!
+Now using the UFO Sightings dataset.

 ### Important Files:

 The primary Python script is [api.py](api.py), which ingests the UFO sightings data using pandas and loads it into a Redis database.
 The user can use Flask routes to run the functions from the command line or through a browser, accessing the data and triggering analysis.